Where to Get Additional Information

 The IRS also notifies Providers of important information via "QuickAlerts" e-file Messaging System and various other subscription services.

-- QuickAlerts - QuickAlerts provides first hand knowledge of processing delays, the moment they happen by fax or e-mail.
+- QuickAlerts - QuickAlerts provides first hand knowledge of processing delays the moment they happen e-mail.

-- IRS Newswire - Newswire subscribers receive news releases and other documents via e-mail as the IRS National Media Relations Office in Washington, DC issues them.
+- IRS Newswire - Provides news releases and other documents via e-mail as the IRS National Media Relations Office in Washington, DC issues them.

-- IRS Tax Tips - Tax Tips provide tax information via e-mail from the IRS daily during the tax-filing season and periodically the rest of the year.
+- IRS Tax Tips - Provides tax information via e-mail from the IRS daily during the tax-filing season and periodically the rest of the year.

-- Tax Stats Dispatch Mailing List - Announcements via e-mail which cover the most recent tax statistics.
+- Tax Stats Dispatch Mailing List - Provides announcements via e-mail which cover the most recent tax statistics.

 - e-News for Small Businesses - Provides information about IRS small business and self-employed outreach products and programs via e-mail.

-- IRS GuideWire - The IRS notifies GuideWire subscribers by e-mail when it issues advance copies of tax guidance such as Revenue Rulings, Revenue Procedures, Announcements and Notices.
+- IRS GuideWire - Provides advance copies of tax guidance such as Revenue Rulings, Revenue Procedures, Announcements and Notices by e-mail.